pdubroy/til/js/2025-08-05-Wasm-modules-in-Node.md

 # Wasm modules in Node

-Node 24.5.0, which was released a few days ago, now supports Wasm modules out of the box!
+Node 24.5.0, which was [released last week](https://nodejs.org/en/blog/release/v24.5.0), now supports Wasm modules out of the box!
 (Previously, it was available under the `--experimental-wasm-modules` flag.)

 ## Example